-The Accounting Officer has been advised on the implications of the result of their review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised on the implications of the result of their review of the effectiveness of the system of internal control by the Audit & Risk Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.

 The senior management team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The senior management team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
+The senior management team and the Audit & Risk Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.

-The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit Committee.
+The Audit & Risk Committee's role in this area is confined to a high-level review of the arrangements for internal control.
+The corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit & Risk

+Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2022 meeting, the corporation carried out the annual assessment for the year ended 31 July 2022 by considering documentation from the senior management team and internal audit and taking account of events since 31 July 2022.